momoso7/100-days-of-code/log.md

 **Today's Progress**: Trying to master the methods to join data with pandas.
 Continue basic scripting in javascript.

 **Thoughts**: Some of the basic scripting case were quite difficult.
 For example, the one where we need to test regular expressions from a variable.
 Need to check stack exchange for that one.

+### Day 46: 28 December 2020
+**Today's Progress**: Mostly joining tables in datacamp and playing around with jupyter notebook.

+**Thoughts**: Jupyter notebook is very fun!
+Lots of interesting stuffs.
+The datacamp challenge is starting to be a little bit hard, again, hopefully I won't be discouraged!
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)